About Nathan DiPietro

-My newest body of work injects the idealized agrarian landscape with ritual, reenactments, and historical characters.
+My earlier body of artwork injected the idealized agrarian landscape with ritual, reenactments, and historical characters.

 For Juan de Fuca Reenactment, the two Spanish ships of Juan de Fuca’s exploration of the western coast enter a small coastal residence.
 Recreating a landing and flag raising highlights the control imposed upon the landscape.